Ann Greenly: Geological career

 Greenly became fully involved in her husband's geological work immediately after their wedding.
 "We have agreed that I am not to be ignorant of your subject… I can begin by reading.
 Put into our luggage some lucid elementary books."

 Subsequently, She worked as Edward's field assistant who was working for the Scottish Geological Survey before retiring to Anglesey.
-She took control of logistics, arranging lodgings and facilities, prepared powdered mineral specimens, and extensively proof-read and edited his writing.
-Edward reflects on her value as an assistant in one aspect in particular:
+She took control of logistics, arranged lodgings and facilities, prepared powdered mineral specimens, and proofread and edited his writing extensively.
+Edward reflects on her value as an assistant in one aspect:

 "More than one geologist […] has been killed while examining railway cuttings.
 When the author was examining cuttings in Anglesey, Annie Greenly always came with him as train-watcher and with her at the top of the bank he was able to concentrate on the geology."

-More than providing logistical and moral support, however, Greenly revolutionised her husband's surveying technique early on.
-She encouraged him to follow the exemplary lead of his colleague Charles Clough’s in all but one respect:, stating, "Let Clough be your model in precision, but do not follow him in style.
+However, Greenly revolutionised her husband's surveying technique earlier than providing logistical and moral support.
+She encouraged him to follow the exemplary lead of his colleague Charles Clough’s in all but one respect:, "Let Clough be your model in precision, but do not follow him in style.
 Found your style on nature’s curves.
 Watch these wherever you can and where you cannot see them, feel them.
 To be true, a map must be beautiful."
 Edward claimed that his wife was "the initial source of [his] inspiration".
-Thus her sense of clarity and beauty was critical in developing her husband's style of mapping, including the green line method for which Edward Greenly is famous until today.
-A thin green line is placed on the map around all rock exposure highlighting the data that the geological interpretation of the map is based on.
+Thus her sense of clarity and beauty was critical in developing her husband's mapping style, including the green line method for which Edward Greenly is famous today.
+A thin green line is placed on the map around all rock exposure highlighting the data that the geological interpretation of the map is based.
 In particular, Annie was instrumental for Greenly's map of Anglesey.
-She takes particular credit for the index to the Anglesey memoir which is now held in the National Museum of Wales.
+She takes particular credit for the index to the Anglesey memoir now held in the National Museum of Wales.

 Edward Greenly documents her continuous support: "some sheets she pronounced to be hopeless and these […] she rewrote altogether…we worked on opposite sides of the table, I writing, she doctoring."
 She was highly valued for her persistence and logic.
 Greenly was meticulous in the reading and editing of her husband's manuscripts, finishing a final piece of work only a week before her death.

 Together with her husband, Greenly regularly attended the annual meetings of the Geological Section of the British Association for the Advancement of Science and other conferences and meetings.
-In 1903, she instigated the first ever female participation in the conference dinner, which extended to other female geologists such as Gertrude Elles and Lady Teall.
+In 1903, she instigated the first-ever female participation in the conference dinner, which extended to other female geologists such as Gertrude Elles and Lady Teall.